orbitalquark/textadept/doc/04_WorkingWithFiles.md

 It is recommended to use UTF-8 encoded files because UTF-8 is very well supported by other text editors and operating systems.
-You can change file encoding via the `Buffer -> Encoding` menu.
+You can change file encoding via the "Buffer -> Encoding" menu.
 Conversion is immediate, requiring no separate steps.
 Textadept saves new files as UTF-8 by default, but does not alter the encoding of existing files.